State orders Eversource to improve storm response in Ridgefield and Newtown

 One team

-“We ask that Eversource work with us, not against us,” Marconi said.
-“In emergency situations we’re all on the same team...
+“We ask that Eversource work with us, not against us,” he said.
+“In emergency situations we’re all on the same team, and they should play as a team — not what they demonstrated in Storm Isaias.

-“If Eversource wants to be able to have the spirit of collaboration to show PURA that it’s willing to improve, that will go a long way in helping them in this entire investigation.”
+“If Eversource wants to be able to have the spirit of collaboration to show PURA that it’s willing to improve, that will go a long way in helping them in this entire investigation,” Marconi said.
+“But to retreat back to Berlin, Connecticut, or Boston, Massachusetts, and again remain silent, will not bode well in the future.”

 “You’re going to have legislators looking into it.
-DEEP (Department of Energy and Environmental Protection) will be doing a hearing.
+DEEP (Connecticut Department of Energy and Environmental Protection) will be doing a hearing.
 You’ll have everyone in Hartford attempting to have a hand in this,” Marconi said.
 “And what we need are solutions…

 “And that is the ‘make safe’ protocols, as well as factual, accurate continuous information through the liaison program,” Marconi said.